Frequently asked questions...

 - Examination fees

-- And all drinks and tea break refreshments.
+- And all drinks and tea break refreshments

 We pride ourselves on teaching everyone to the best of our ability, and to the best of the students' ability.
 You will be mentored throughout and we will keep tabs on you in between the sessions so you are always supported in your learning.
 We will do our best to teach to your learning style, and we have an excellent track record with exam results.
-Last batch of students achieved 12 distinctions (>85%).
+Last batch of students all achieved distinctions (>85%).

 What venue do you use?